skenderidis/gtm-parsing/Option A/README.md

 Put both files on the same directory of the PHP server.

 #### Step2
-Modify the Python script to include the `IP address / Username / Password` of the BIGIP device you want to connect to
+Modify the Python script `get_file.py` to include  `IP address, Username and Password` of the BIGIP device you want to connect to

 ```shell
 import re